Last Updated on 22 August 2024 by Cycloscope

 Finland, needless to say, is an expensive country although not as much as one might imagine, at least compared to central Europe.

-The prices of the hotels are more or less the same as Italy, the supermarkets are more expensive than Germany but not exaggerated, about half those of Norway with twice the choice.
+The prices of the hotels are more or less the same as in Italy, the supermarkets are more expensive than in Germany but not exaggerated, about half those of Norway with twice the choice.
 Choosing carefully what to buy you can still spend little.

 We have never been to a restaurant but we have seen prices very similar to those of Italy.
-Only once we ate at sushi all-you-can-eat in Helsinki for lunch, which cost 10€.
+Only once did we eat sushi all-you-can-eat in Helsinki for lunch, which cost 10โฌ.
 In the big cities, there are plenty of cheap sushi places as well as many other ethnic restaurants.

-How to earn some pocket-money while cycling Finland
+How to earn some pocket money while cycling Finland

 For those who are traveling on a budget like ours (very tight), Finland offers several possibilities to gather a little cash while riding through the country.